Bwc9876/UnityWebGLTemplate/README.md

 ## Config

-By default, unity builder won't run if the branch is 'dirty' this means that you've directly edited the main branch and didn't use a Pull Request. to mitigate this, uncomment line 45 in [main.yml](.github/workflows/main.yml#L45).
+By default, unity builder won't run if the branch is 'dirty'.
+This means that you've directly edited the main branch and didn't use a Pull Request. to mitigate this, uncomment line 45 in [main.yml](.github/workflows/main.yml#L45).

 To enable the ability to build manually (without having to push), uncomment line 20 in [main.yml](.github/workflows/main.yml#L20).